Mirena IUD and Bleeding

 - Abscesses or infection

 - Erosion of adjacent bladder

-Mirena users are encouraged to monitor any bleeding or spotting that occurs following insertion of the Mirena device.
-Mirena bleeding could be an indication of serious complications.
-Serious Mirena complications can signify that the device is not working properly, which places the patient at increased risk of pregnancy.
+Mirena users are encouraged to monitor any bleeding or spotting that occurs following insertion of the Mirena device and report significant events to a healthcare practitioner.
+Mirena bleeding may mask underlying conditions or could be an indication of serious complications that pose a serious risk to the patient.

 Thousands of women and family members of women who have been injured after receiving the Mirena IUD have already filed lawsuits against Bayer Healthcare, Mirena’s manufacturer.
 If you or a loved one is concerned about a case of Mirena IUD and bleeding, you should seek expert legal advice.